Roach Infestation & Frequently Asked Questions

 German Cockroaches are the most common indoor roach species found in inner city homes and pose a serious threat to human health.
 One or two roaches can quickly become a heavy infestation in a matter of weeks.
 Female German Cockroach drops an ootheca (egg capsule) and each egg capsule contains 40 eggs.
 The eggs will hatch within a month.
 A single female German Cockroach will produce 5 ootheca.
 The development time from an egg to adult is 103 days on average.
 The picture below is what the German Cockroach ootheca looks like:

-Infestations often are mainly found in kitchens and bathrooms where water, food and harborages are abundant.
-Harborages include cracks and crevices under countertops and sinks, voids under cabinets, on the sides and behind drawers and peeling paint.
+Infestations are mainly found in kitchens and bathrooms where water, food, and harborages are abundant.
+Harborages include cracks and crevices under countertops, sinks, void under cabinets, on the sides and behind drawers and peeling paint.

 But don't worry, we have a Service, Solution, Satisfaction program that will surely get rid of these pests.

 We conduct a thorough inspection of your home or business property to determine the extent of the infestation and where the infestation is most heaviest.
 We work with you, identifying any sanitation issues and/or moisture problems.
 Whether they're in the cabinets, appliances, baseboards, under sinks and/or loose floor covering, they can run but they can't hide from our specially trained technicians!

 Size: Adults are about 1/2 inch long.
 The ootheca (egg capsule) is about 1/4 inch long

 Color: Light brown to brown.
 The ootheca is light brown